 It is important to note that behavior in classroom/clinic may fall short of the legal standard for sexual harassment but still may be addressed as unprofessional and/or inappropriate.
-For additional information or to make a complaint or receive a copy of the University policy and procedures to be followed for sexual harassment complaints, please contact the Director of student services, 315 Squire Hall (829-2839) or the Office of Equity, Diversity and Inclusion, 406 Capen Hall (645-2266)
+For additional information or to make a complaint or receive a copy of the University policy and procedures to be followed for sexual harassment complaints, please contact the School of Dental Medicine Office of Equity, Diversity and Inclusion 325N Squire Hall, 3435 Main Street, Buffalo, NY, 14214 (716) 829-2984 or the UB Office of Equity, Diversity and Inclusion, 406 Capen Hall (716) 645-2266.

 The University makes a clear distinction between bias-related incidents prompted by intolerant behaviors and illegal discrimination based on issues of sex, race, ethnicity, national origin, religion, disability, sexual preference, sexual orientation, marital status, and veteran status.
 Matters of discrimination are handled by the Office of Equity, Diversity & Inclusion.
-If you have been the victim of a bias-related incident - or you know of an incident that has occurred -you are encouraged to discuss with a professional staff member on the SDM Office of Student and Academic Affair and review the reporting steps outlines on the University Student Life Gateway website: www.buffalo.edu/studentlife/life-on-campus/community/bias-related-concerns.html.
+If you have been the victim of a bias-related incident - or know of an incident that has occurred -you are encouraged to discuss with a professional staff member on the SDM Office of Student and Academic Affair and review the reporting steps outlines on the University Student Life Gateway website: www.buffalo.edu/studentlife/life-on-campus/community/bias-related-concerns.html.